rafaelma/pgbackman/docs/manual.rst

 Installation
 ============

-You will have to install the requirements and the PgBackMan software in all the servers that are going to be used as backup servers by PgBackMan.
+You will have to install the PgBackMan software in all the servers that are going to be used as backup servers by PgBackMan.

 System requirements
 -------------------